declanmclghln/Hextech-Automatic-Page-Turner/README.md

-# Hextech-Automatic-Page-Turner-Repository
+# Hextech-Automatic-Page-Turner
 An automatic page turner for a music stand Using the Hextech Muscle Board

 # Assembly
-Pictures, matierals, and explanations of  assembly are provided in the Automatic Page Turner.pdf file.
+Pictures, matierals, and explanations of  assembly are provided in the (Automatic Page Turner.pdf) file.